-The city of 200,000 people is often dismissed as nothing more than a convenient staging post before heading out onto the lake itself, but this reputation is unfair: Puno offers many attractions which will all add to your Peru travel memories.
+The city of 200,000 people is often dismissed as nothing more than a convenient staging post for a Lake Titicaca tour, but this reputation is unfair: Puno offers many attractions which will all add to your Peru travel memories.

 A note of caution to any visitors, especially those arriving from low altitudes: Puno is one of Peru’s highest cities and mild altitude sickness is common.
 Take it easy when you first arrive and don’t attempt anything too strenuous.